*We may earn a commission for purchases made using our links. Please see our disclosure to learn more.

 How To Identify Parasol Mushrooms

 Despite the Parasol mushroom’s unusual appearance, these mushrooms have several look-alikes.
-Some of these are toxic or potentially toxic for human consumption.
+Some of these are toxic or potentially toxic for human consumption so take care when foraging for them.
 The most distinct feature of genuine Parasol mushrooms is their large fruiting caps which reach up to 15 inches (40 cm) in diameter in adult mushrooms and which have light brown scales, starting from the middle of the mushroom.
 The gills are separate from the stem and very dense.
-The stipe (stalk) of these mushrooms is thin compared to its body being around 2 to 3 inches in diameter (5 to 8 cm).
+These mushrooms have a thin stipe (stalk) compared to its body being around 2 to 3 inches in diameter (5 to 8 cm).
 The stalk tends to be darker in color because of the higher concentration of deep brown scales on its surface.
 It’s also very fibrous in texture and quite firm.
 Lastly, the spores are ellipsoidal in shape and are white.

 Note that younger fungi have a cap resembling a large cotton swab.
 You will be able to distinguish them from other species by their deep warn brown snake-like scales and fibrous scaley stem as well as white spores.

 The Shaggy Parasol (scientific name Lepiota rhacodes) is a species which is similar in appearance to the Parasol.
-This has a similar color and shape but it is much smaller in size.
+This has a similar color and shape, but it is much smaller in size.
 It is not very toxic but may cause digestive issues and sickness in some people, especially when eaten raw.
-Another common look-alike, which is mainly found in North America is the False Parasol (Chlorophyllum molybdites), which is responsible for causing poisonous and allergic reactions.
+Another common look-alike, which grows mainly in North America is the False Parasol (Chlorophyllum molybdites), which can cause poisonous and allergic reactions.
 However, this fungus has greenish gills and light green spores which are tell-tale signs that they are not edible Parasol mushrooms.

 How To Grow Them